ZichenMiao/L3Net/README.md

-# Graph Convolution with Low-rank Learn-able Local Filters
+# Graph Convolution with Low-rank Learnable Local Filters
 <font size=4>This repo is code for the toy example 'up/down wind' in section 3 of our paper: **Graph Convolution with Low-rank Learn-able Local Filters** [(paper link)](https://arxiv.org/abs/2008.01818)

 This toy example aims to show our l3gnn's expressiveness of extract discriminative features on graph to classify 'up wind' pattern against 'down wind' pattern.</font>